 Judge Advocate: Thomas T. Hassell, Jr.

-Asst.
-Judge Advocate: Brian K. Miller
+Assistant Judge Advocate: Brian K. Miller

 Treasurer: Billy L. Butler

-Asst.
-Treasurer: Robert E. Lusk, Jr.
+Assistant Treasurer: Robert E. Lusk, Jr.

-Editor: William W. McCathern, Jr.
+Lucky Bag Editor: William W. McCathern, Jr.

-Co-Editor: Nancy G. Butler
+Lucky Bag Co-Editor: Nancy G. Butler

 Secretary: Carol K. Zembroski